 It is notable that the X-T20 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 20D better than the Fujifilm X-T20 or vice versa?
 The listing below highlights the relative strengths of the two models.